Harvard Extension Courses in Journalism

 Reviewing the Performing Arts

-This workshop course offers practical guidance for journalists who wish to write about the performing arts: drama, music, and dance.
-We read and analyze works by such critics and essayists as A.O.
-Scott, Emily Nussbaum, Peter Marks, Zadie Smith, Frank Rich, and Angelica Jade Basti n.
-Students write film (and other) reviews, opinion pieces, and critical essays while learning to develop their skills in perception, analytical thinking, organization, and persuasiveness.
-We hear from guest artists and writers, watch recorded performances, and read arts criticism published by a wide range of critics in a variety of media, both legacy and new.
-Students learn to develop their own distinctive voices while tapping into their critical faculties to analyze the arts in new and convincing ways.
-Although this is a course for journalists, it is useful for students with an interest in performance or in dramatic writing because it provides them with a new understanding of the view from the other side of the stage and screen.
+This workshop course offers practical guidance for journalists who wish to write about the performing arts, including film, drama, music, and dance.
+We read and analyze works by such critics and essayists as Manohla Dargis, Justin Chang, Wesley Morris, Amanda Petrusich, Naveen Kumar, Vinson Cunningham and Maya Phillips.
+Students write film, theater, music, and other reviews and critical essays, while learning to develop their skills in perception, analytical thinking, organization, and persuasiveness.
+We hear from guest writers, watch recorded and live performances, and investigate criticism's ability to build new knowledge of the arts, drawing from work published in a variety of media, both legacy and new.
+Students learn to develop their own distinctive voices while tapping into their critical faculties to analyze the arts in fresh and convincing ways.
+Although this is a course for journalists, it is useful for students with an interest in performance or in dramatic writing because it provides a new understanding of the view from the other side of the stage and screen.

 JOUR E-599 Section 1 (13272)